xdzhu/xdzhu.github.io/content/authors/admin/_index.md

 ## About Me

 Xudong Zhu received the PhD degree in physics from the University of Science and Technology of China in 2022.
-He is currently a post-doctral researcher at the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center, Hefei, China.
-His research interests include topological condensed matter systems, mutiferroic materials by using density functional theory method and deep learning atomic potentials.
+He is currently a post-doctral researcher at the School of Physical Sciences, University of Science and Technology of China & the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center.
+His research interests include topological condensed matter systems, mutiferroic materialsand machine learning force field.